Monday, 31 August 2015

 METHOD :

-As the onion turns golden brown, add the chicken with all the marinade.
+Once the onion turns golden brown, add the chicken along with the marinade.
+Stir cook for 3-4 minutes, then add the chilli garlic sauce, stir cook for 2-3 minutes.

-Switch off and transfer into a serving plate.
+Switch off the gas stove and transfer the chicken onto a serving plate.
 Garnish with parsley.